Making money from your website isn’t a myth. It’s doable by anyone.

 If you don’t have a ton of monthly visits, but you do have a strong, engaged community?
 Simply ask your readers to donate!

 Accepting one-off donations isn’t a fast road to wealth, but it can help you cover expenses in the short-term if people like what you have to say and want to support your journey.

-For example, PayPal offers little donation buttons that only take about ten minutes to add to your website, offering you a quick way to recoup what you might be spending on a good web hosting, new product creation, research, and all of the other costs to maintain a healthy, active blog.
+For example, PayPal offers little donation buttons that only take about ten minutes to add to your website.
+These buttons offer you a quick way to recoup what you might want to be spending on a good web hosting, new product creation, research, and all of the other costs to maintain a healthy, active blog.h

 For example, web.archive.org makes a lot of money from donations (most likely due to their millions of visitors per month).

 How to set up donation buttons?